eXascaleInfolab/TSM-Bench/reproducibility/README.md

    cd systems/influx
    sh launch.sh
    ```
-  - Execute the online query on the client machine, replace 'localhost' with the ip address of the server machine
+  - Execute the online query on the client machine, replace "localhost" with the ip address of the server machine

    ```bash
    python3 tsm_eval_online.py --system influx --queries all --host "localhost" --batch_size 10000 20000 200000 600000 1000000 1400000